 Issue/Design Element: Roof Forms Requirement: Residential Design Elements BDADC 3 The use of roof pitches between 30 degrees and 45 degrees (inclusive) being encouraged.
 Applicants Proposal: Flat roof, 20 degree and 35 degree roof pitch proposed.
-Performance Criteria: Residential Design Elements BDPC 3 The roof of a building is to be designed so that: It does not unduly increase the bulk of the building; In areas with recognized streetscape value it complements the existing streetscape character and the elements that contribute to this character; and It does not cause undue overshadowing of adjacent A multipoput in patification and an arrangement properties and open space.
+Performance Criteria: Residential Design Elements BDPC 3 The roof of a building is to be designed so that: • It does not unduly increase the bulk of the building; In areas with recognized streetscape value it complements the existing streetscape character and the elements that contribute to this character; and the elements that contribute to this character, It does not cause undue overshadowing of adjacent properties and open space.
 Applicant justification summary: "The R.O.W. is 3.6m wide, sealed and drained.
 It is not overly developed, however, the two most significant developments in recent years are immediately to the South at #129 and two (2) blocks to the North at #135.
 Both these dwellings are a very modern style of architecture, utilising mixed materials, modern colours and untraditional roof forms."
 Officer technical comment: The proposed roof pitch complies with the Performance Criteria as it does not unduly increase the bulk of the building, with the roof pitch being predominantly in keeping with the Acceptable Development provisions of the Residential Design Elements.
 It is noted that the 35 degree roof pitch is the predominant roof pitch for the dwelling, with portions of flat roof being visible from the right-of-way and the 20 degree roof pitch being visible from the north-eastern and south-western elevations.
 As the overall building height complies with the Performance Criteria provisions of Clause BDPC 5 "Building Height" of the City's Policy No. 3.2.1 relating to Residential Design Elements and the City's Policy No. 3.4.8 relating to Multiple Dwellings, it considered that the proposal will not have an undue impact on the existing and desired future streetscape.
-It is also noted that the average devices complies with the It is also noted that the overshadowing complies with the Acceptable Development provision of Clause 7.4.2 "Solar Access for Adjoining Sites" of the R-Codes; with the overshadowing being 108.48 square metres (17.17 per cent), whereas 316 square metres (50 per cent) is per cently, whereas 316 square metres (30 per cently is permitted. ренниси.
+It is also noted that the overshadowing complies with the Acceptable Development provision of Clause 7.4.2 "Solar Access for Adjoining Sites" of the R-Codes; with the overshadowing being 108.48 square metres (17.17 per cent), whereas 316 square metres (50 per cent) is permitted. pennitted.
 Issue/Design Element: Setbacks from Rights-of-Way Requirement: Residential Design Elements SADC 9 Upper Floor 1 metre behind each portion of the ground floor setback.
-Balconies 2.5 metres
+Balconies 2.5 metres 2.0 110000